So what if they look like some sort of prehistoric animal’s testicles?

 Trend of late has been the avocado toast.
 At one time JEFFREY’S GROCERY in Greenwich Village overjoyed palates with their toast combination creation.
 As featured in The EATORIALIST’S post in February 2012 these “toasts” came in two variations: deviled egg salad that had a kick from spicy mayo and arugula and, our favorite, an avocado mash with a deep freshness tinged of lime and cilantro that was topped with an earthy yet sweet roasted tomato confit.

 What a difference ten months can make……

-it might be better to switch venues – a short trip around the corner to WHITEHALL and weekend brunch gives you a toast to remember.
+With avocado in mind, it might be better to switch venues – a short trip around the corner to WHITEHALL and weekend brunch gives you a toast to remember.
 With a layer of avocado topped with poached eggs and arugula it is a power palate play that is all yum and very much the memorable meal.
 For a couple of dollars more load on some crispy bacon and you’ve got it made – now, that’s something to toast about….